 And I’ve seen these women absolutely transform when they give up the dieting and endless exercise, make peace with food and their bodies and get on with living their lives right now.
-When they understand how obsessing over food and weight all day, every day has been holding them back from living – as well as from losing weight and keeping it off – there’s no stopping them!
-They start changing their thoughts, beliefs, behavior and focus and getting on with the lives they are meant to have.
+When they discover how obsessing over food and weight all day, every day has been holding them back from living, there’s no stopping them!
+Their thoughts, beliefs, behavior and focus all turn around, allowing them to get on with the lives they are meant to have.

-While I have many awesome stories I could share, including my own, what continues to break my heart and pushes me to keep getting the word out, are those that make an attempt at learning intuitive eating, but give up in frustration, insisting it doesn’t “work”.
+What continues to break my heart and pushes me to keep getting the word out, are those people who begin to work on intuitive eating, but give up in frustration, insisting it doesn’t “work”.

-I see blog posts, articles and I’ve even seen posts in intuitive eating forums, where those that have not yet seen “results” will publicly declare that intuitive eating caused them to eat more “junk food” or gain 50 pounds.
-Even worse, without understanding why these things are happening, they will warn anyone that will listen that intuitive eating doesn’t work and is a waste of time.
+I see blog posts and articles (and posts in intuitive eating forums), from those who haven’t seen “results” declare that intuitive eating caused them to eat more “junk food” or gain weight.
+Without understanding what the actual problem is, they warn anyone listening that intuitive eating simply doesn’t work.

 Would you beat yourself up in your yoga “practice” if, after learning about headstands, you couldn’t do one perfectly?
 Hopefully not.
 Even if you did, I bet it didn’t send you into days of guilt, shame and negative self-talk.

 You may be wondering how, exactly, intuitive eating, the most popular term used for the process of rejecting diets and learning to make peace with food and your body, becomes an actual “diet”.
 There are several ways, all stemming from the disordered thinking that comes from the diet culture we all live in.